renerocksai/real-prog-qwerty/README.md

 If I am feeling funny, maybe one day I will look at ThePrimeagen's repo and check out how to do this on Windows.
 To be honest, though, optimizing for productivity AND using Windows doesn't strike me as a good combination.

 ## A note on i3
-The best part of this is that I did not have to change my i3 config at all. i3 handles keyboard events directly, so $mod+SHIFT+1 keeps working as expected.
+The best part of this is that I did not have to change my [i3 window manager](https://i3wm.org) config at all. i3 handles keyboard events directly, so $mod+SHIFT+1 keeps working as expected.